 Carità with its three-part Gothic façade, but has

 long since lost the finials that the façades shared, visible in the detail

-from the Canaletto painting (see far below left).
+from the Canaletto painting (see below).
 Has a triple-apse

-(see below left) facing onto a canal at the rear.
+(see below right) facing onto a canal at the rear.
 Built into the

 façade of the canonica to the right